-- (4) Based on a Schedule 13G/A filed by Ashford Capital Management, Inc. on February 9, 2011. - (5) Includes (i) 2,000 shares of common stock held directly by Mr. Schiller through an IRA account; (ii) 1,256,429 shares of common stock held by Schiller Gregory Investment Company, LLC, of which Mr. Schiller is the sole manager, that are subject to a lock-up agreement restricting transfer that expires May 28, 2012; (iii) 1,200 shares of common stock that Mr. Schiller may be deemed to beneficially own as UTMA custodian for his children; and (iv) 1,200 shares of common stock held by Schiller Family Foundation, Inc., of which Mr. Schiller is the President, and has the power to vote and dispose of such shares.
-Excludes 500 shares of common stock that are beneficially owned by Mr. Schiller's spouse through an IRA account, as to all of which he disclaims any beneficial ownership. - (6) Includes (i) Mr. Sokolow's options to purchase 162,500 shares of common stock that are presently exercisable or exercisable within 60 days of April 26, 2011; and (ii) 310,900 shares of common stock held by ST Investors Fund, LLC, of which Mr. Sokolow is the General Manager.
-Excludes Mr. Sokolow's options to purchase 2,500 shares of common stock that are not presently exercisable and not exercisable within 60 days of April 26, 2011. - (7) Includes Mr. House's options to purchase 242,500 shares of common stock that are presently exercisable or exercisable within 60 days of April 26, 2011.
-Excludes Mr. House's options to purchase 2,500 shares of common stock that are not presently exercisable and not exercisable within 60 days of April 26, 2011. - (8) Includes Mr. Duff's options to purchase 27,500 shares of common stock that are presently exercisable or exercisable within 60 days of April 26, 2011.
-Excludes Mr. Duff's options to purchase 2,500 shares of common stock that are not presently exercisable and not exercisable within 60 days of April 26, 2011. - (9) Excludes Mr. Metcalf's options to purchase 75,000 shares of common stock that are not presently exercisable and not exercisable within 60 days of April 26, 2011 - (10) Includes Mr. Henning's options to purchase 27,500 shares of common stock that are presently exercisable or exercisable within 60 days of April 26, 2011.
-Excludes Mr. Henning's options to purchase 2,500 shares of common stock that are not presently exercisable and not exercisable within 60 days of April 26, 2011. - (11) Excludes Mr. Peay's options to purchase 55,000 shares of common stock that are not presently exercisable and not exercisable within 60 days of April 26, 2011. - (12) Includes Mr. Baratelli's options to purchase 100,000 shares of common stock that are presently exercisable or exercisable within 60 days of April 26, 2011.
-Mr. Baratelli resigned as Chief Financial Officer, Secretary and Treasurer on May 28, 2010. - (13) Includes options to purchase 1,491,250 shares of common stock that are presently exercisable or exercisable within 60 days of April 26, 2011.
-Excludes options to purchase 165,000 shares of common stock that are not presently exercisable and not exercisable within 60 days of April 26, 2011.
+- (4) Based on a Schedule 13G/A filed by Ashford Capital Management, Inc. on February 14, 2012. - (5) Includes (i) 35,333 shares of common stock held directly by Mr. Schiller through an IRA account; (ii) 1,296,429 shares of common stock held by Schiller Gregory Investment Company, LLC, of which Mr. Schiller is the sole manager, of which 1,256,429 shares are subject to a lock-up agreement restricting transfer that expires May 28, 2012; (iii) 18,532 shares of common stock that Mr. Schiller may be deemed to beneficially own as UTMA custodian for his children; (iv) 1,200 shares of common stock held by Schiller Family Foundation, Inc., of which Mr. Schiller is the President, and has the power to vote and dispose of such shares; and (v) 207,468 shares of common stock held by the Robert R. Schiller Revocable Trust.
+Excludes: (i) 500 shares of common stock that are beneficially owned by Mr. Schiller's spouse through an IRA account; and (ii) 40,000 shares of common stock that may be deemed to be beneficially owned by Mr. Schiller's spouse as trustee of the Robert R. Schiller Cornerstone Trust.
+Mr. Schiller disclaims beneficial ownership of the shares of common stock that are or may be deemed to be beneficially owned by his spouse. - (6) Includes (i) Mr. Sokolow's options to purchase 175,000 shares of common stock that are presently exercisable or exercisable within 60 days of April 25, 2012; and (ii) 377,567 shares of common stock held by ST Investors Fund, LLC, of which Mr. Sokolow is the General Manager. - (7) Includes Mr. House's options to purchase 245,000 shares of common stock that are presently exercisable or exercisable within 60 days of April 25, 2012. - (8) Includes Mr. Duff's options to purchase 40,000 shares of common stock that are presently exercisable or exercisable within 60 days of April 25, 2012. - (9) Excludes Mr. Metcalf's options to purchase 75,000 shares of common stock that are not presently exercisable and not exercisable within 60 days of April 25, 2012. - (10) Includes Mr. Henning's options to purchase 40,000 shares of common stock that are presently exercisable or exercisable within 60 days of April 25, 2012. - (11) Excludes Mr. Peay's options to purchase 55,000 shares of common stock that are not presently exercisable and not exercisable within 60 days of April 25, 2012. - (13) Includes options to purchase 1,521,250 shares of common stock that are presently exercisable or exercisable within 60 days of April 25, 2012.
+Excludes options to purchase 130,000 shares of common stock that are not presently exercisable and not exercisable within 60 days of April 25, 2012. - (14) All of our directors and Named Executive Officers have entered into lock-up agreements with Piper Jaffray & Co. that restrict them from selling shares of our common stock until May 16, 2012, subject to extension under certain circumstances, and subject to certain exceptions, including a possible sale by a financial institution of 1,073,427 shares beneficially owned by Mr. Kanders and pledged by him as collateral in the event of a foreclosure under the terms of the demand loan that is outstanding.